dasensioco/edu-devcamp/HOL/HOL2/README.md

 1. Return to the list of active users and repeat the process for one of Bill's students in the `Technology - Programming 2` class: `Jane Doe`.

-1. On the menu on the left click `Settings` > `Services & add-ins`.
+1. On the menu on the left click `Settings` (you may have to click `Show all` first to see `Settings`) > `Services & add-ins`.
 Select `Microsoft Teams` from the list.
 Under `Settings by user/license type` select `Education - Student` and check `Turn Microsoft Teams on or off for all users of this type`.
 Click `Save`.
 All students are now allowed to use Teams.

     ![image](./media/2018-12-03-16-08-00.jpg)